Updated: Mar 30, 2024

 Instead, some of these cards offer points in the Chase Ultimate Rewards program.
 What you can do with these points depends on which card you have.

-Points redeemed from one of these accounts are worth about 1 cent each as cash back, gift cards, and merchandise.
+Points redeemed from most Chase credit cards are typically worth 1 cent each as cash back, gift cards, and merchandise.
 Generally, 1 point is worth 1 cent in value towards these rewards.

 Or, you can use your points to pay for reservations made through Chase’s Ultimate Rewards travel center, which works much like Expedia and other online travel agencies.